Introduction

 The Scanning Pattern

-People scan technical content in an F-pattern: a horizontal line across the top, a vertical line down the left side, and a horizontal line in the middle when they find something relevant, design for headings, chunks, and predictable structure.
+People scan technical content in an F-pattern: top horizontal line, left vertical line, middle horizontal line, when seeking relevant info—design for headings, chunks, and structure.

 Cognitive Load Management

 Technical content creates cognitive load, the mental effort required to process information.
+Think of cognitive load like juggling balls — too many items in working memory, and something drops.
 Manage this load by chunking information into digestible pieces, using visual breaks, providing context before introducing new concepts, and eliminating distractions.

 The Confidence Factor